kinojms/obsidian-notes/CSOPESY/CSOPESY - My Master Notes.md

 - the OS pre-allocates memory on each application
 - each application has a certain boundary on their components and overstepping these boundaries throw errors

+### OS reinforcing Security
+- each process has its own allocation and cannot be accessed by any other process
+- if processes